Sources of Financial Aid

 - May 1st to start May 16th

-SNC offers the Federal Student Aid TEACH Grant for MAT and M.Ed. students.
+SNC offers the Federal Student Aid TEACH GRANT > for prospective teachers.
 In exchange for receiving a TEACH Grant, you must serve as a full-time teacher in a high-need field in an elementary or secondary school that serves low-income students.

 - Fill out the FAFSA.